 - 3.1.
 All staff, supply staff, volunteers, visitors, MC members and contractors understand safeguarding children is everyone's responsibility.
 Any person who receives a disclosure of abuse, an allegation or suspects that abuse may have occurred must report it immediately to Tessa Willard (DSL).
 In the absence of either of the above, concerns will be brought to the attention of the most senior member of staff on site. - 3.2 Staff must maintain a good working knowledge of the Buckinghamshire Continuum of Need The Continuum of Need Buckinghamshire Safeguarding Children Partnership (buckssafeguarding.org.uk) and any updates and how it should be used to inform decision making regarding a referral to First Response. - 3.3 Staff must have the skills, knowledge and understanding to keep both looked after children and previously looked after children safe. - 3.4 Staff must understand vulnerability and that barriers exist when recognising abuse.
-Consider the following groups who may have increased vulnerability: - Young carers - Children with SEND - Children living with domestic abuse - Children whose parents suffer with poor mental health, including substance misuse - Criminal exploitation, including sexual exploitation, County Lines radicalisation and gang involvement - ➤ Looked after children and previously looked after children - Children who have a social worker - Privately fostered children
+Consider the following groups who may have increased vulnerability: - A child who has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in alternative provisions or a pupil referral unit - Young carers - Children with SEND - Children living with domestic abuse - Children who have a parent or carer in custody or is affected by parental offending - Children whose parents suffer with poor mental health, including substance misuse - Criminal exploitation, including sexual exploitation, County Lines radicalisation and gang involvement - Looked after children and previously looked after children - Children who have a social worker - Privately fostered children - Asylum seekers - So-called Honour Based Violence, including FGM and forced marriage

-- Asylum seekers - So-called Honour Based Violence, including FGM and forced marriage - Children who frequently go missing or whose attendance is a concern - Children who are part of the LGBTQ+ group - Children who are at risk of discrimination due to faith and belief, race or ethnicity. - 3.5.
+- Children who frequently go missing from education, home or care, or whose attendance is a concern - Children who are part of the LGBTQ+ group - Children who are at risk of discrimination due to faith and belief, race or ethnicity. - 3.5.
 The Management Committee understands and fulfils its safeguarding responsibilities.